Rishen-Lithan/TestProject/README.md

 ## About the Project

 The Project is developed using React Native which consists of several screens.
-- User Registration
+- User Registration Screen
-- User Login
+- User Login Screen
-- User Profile
+- User Profile Screen
-- Info Section
+- Info Section Screen
 - Home Screen
+- Rooms Details Screen